juchi/gameboy.js/README.md

 Tests ROM can be downloaded [here](http://blargg.8bitalley.com/parodius/gb-tests/) and are runnable, but most tests fail.
 See the Tests section for more details.

-Games are not runnable yet.
+Some games are runnable but not playable as some key features (like sprites) are missing.

 ## Features

 All of the standard Gameboy instructions are implemented.
 Super Gameboy and Gameboy Color are not supported.

-The LCD display is usable in background mode but the window is not supported.
+The LCD display is usable in background mode but the window is not supported yet.

+User input is available : arrow keys are mapped to the keyboard arrows, and A, B, START and SELECT are mapped to G, B, H, N respectively.

 The serial port can be used by the program as an output, the received bytes are displayed in the console (this is mainly used for tests).